 We encourage students from a variety of backgrounds to consider Champlain College’s graduate programs.
-You must have completed a baccalaureate-level program from a regionally accredited institution, and have a GPA that demonstrates your ability to perform graduate-level academic work.
+You must have completed a baccalaureate-level program from a regionally accredited institution with at least a 2.5 GPA or equivalent.

 Please submit an updated resume that communicates your work history.
 You should pay particular attention to the most recent five-year period.
 Your resume should be at a level of detail sufficient for the Admission Committee to assess your ability to move between projects and assignments within a single organization.

 A writing sample (500-1,000 words) is required as part of the application.
 All applicants must address three interconnected questions:

 You are required to submit three letters of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.